Welcome to Bradford

 - your passport

-- Biometric Residence Permit (Tier 4 visas only)
+- Biometric Residence Permit (visa students only)

 - a 'Letter of Introduction to UK Banking Facilities'.
 You can obtain this from MyBradford - Student Services in the Richmond Building, after you have enrolled on your course